slak44/proiect-pm/idea.md

 maybe:
 - PIR sensor for desktop "intruder alert" notifications
+- RFID tag on phone to auto-unlock PC

 no:
 - ~~talk with Raspberry Pi via I2C?
 SPI? to indirectly access network~~ not useful, just do everything with rpi gpio then